A Community of Learning:

 Are you, or your staff, interested in building skill and will to engage others around sustainability and racial equity work on campus?

-Building on a pilot program held in spring 2021, UNH will convene a two-semester peer-to-peer employee outreach program to deepen the UNH community’s understanding of social justice in the context of food systems and food justice.
+Building on the pilot, UNH is convening a two-semester peer-to-peer employee outreach program to continue this work during the 2021-22 academic year.
 Participants will review and reflect on a rich mix of provided materials, take part in regular group trainings and discussions, and be supported and encouraged to engage in outreach to other faculty and staff across campus.

 Contribute to a shared vision of thriving communities and help make UNH a better, more sustainable place!

 2021-22 program will run from

 October 2021 - May 2022